rolehippie/mariadb/README.md

 ### mariadb_global_databases

-List of databases to create
+List of databases to create for native installation

 #### Default value